 Experiencing a sewer backup is never something you want to go through as a home or business owner.
 Not only is sewer backup extremely messy, but it is also potentially dangerous and harmful to you and the surrounding environment.
 If sewage backs up onto your Portland, Gresham, Oregon property, it can mean a huge cleanup effort as well as an expensive repair bill.
 The best way to manage a sewer backup is to call in the professionals at the very first sign of a problem.
-At Apollo Plumbing Service, Inc. can stop the problem before it gets worse and keeps the cleanup that needs to be done to a minimum.
+At Apollo Plumbing, Heating and Air Conditioning can stop the problem before it gets worse and keeps the cleanup that needs to be done to a minimum.

 Most commonly, sewer backups stem from a clog somewhere within your sewer pipes.
 This could be a clog from a tree root, corrosion on the inside of the pipe, or even paper products building up against the inside walls of your pipe.
 When the pipe gets clogged, anything that is meant to go down the sewer pipe then comes back up, contaminating your Portland property.
 In addition, sewer backup can be caused by not staying proactive about your pipe health.
 Regularly scheduled drain cleaning throughout the year can prevent sewer backup from occurring within your Portland plumbing system.